plavjanik/zowe-zosmf-perftest-driver/README.md

    Or you can clone this repository and run `npm install` in it.

+   This installs Zowe CLI too locally in the repository.

-2. Create Zowe profiles for each user ID that will be used for testing:
+3. Create Zowe profiles for each user ID that will be used for testing:

    Example: